sdlixiaoxuan/surprisalestimation/README.md

 This repository contains the processing pipeline used for six datasets.
 The comment in scripts within the `GECOCN` folder are provided in English.

+See https://osf.io/35ke6 for the results based on 25 models.

 ## Workflow & Usage

 The process is divided into several key steps, from model downloading to final data consolidation.